Welcome to Atrial Signals

-Topics of the workshop include:
+Topics of Atrial Signals 2021 include:

-Looking forward to meet you in Karlsruhe,
+We are looking forward to meeting you in Karlsruhe,

 Prof. Dr. rer.nat.
 Olaf Dössel